DipannitaOrni/krishikotha/README.md

 # KrishiKotha — Voice-First AI Farm Advisor for Bangladeshi Farmers

-> A document-grounded, voice-first AI companion for smallholder farmers in Bangladesh — answering crop questions in Bangla by voice, text, or photo, using only verified DAE / BARI / BRRI reference material, and refusing to guess when it doesn't know.
+> A document-grounded, voice-first AI companion for smallholder farmers in Bangladesh - answering crop questions in Bangla by voice, text, or photo, using only verified DAE / BARI / BRRI reference material, and refusing to guess when it doesn't know.

-**Event:** SciBlitz AI Challenge 2026 · Track D — Open Innovation · IEEE Student Branch, CUET

 <!-- Optional: add a live demo link or concept video once available -->
 <!-- **Live Demo:** [link] | **Demo video:** [link] -->